Iapetus-11/Pillager-Bot/README.md

 3. Run `docker compose up`

 ### Create Database Migrations
+1. Ensure you have the SQLX CLI installed: `cargo install sqlx-cli`
-1. Generate a blank migration with `diesel migration generate <name>`
+1. Generate a blank migration with `sqlx migrate add`
-2. Write the SQL for your migration
+2. Write the up and down SQL for your migration
-3. Run your migration with `diesel migration run`
+3. Run your migration with `sqlx migrate run`
-4. (Optional) If necessary, edit and then re-run your migration with `diesel migration redo`
-5. Update `schema.rs` with `diesel print-schema > src/database/schema.rs`